Felisa Wolfe-Simon

 Felisa Wolfe-Simon is an American microbial geobiologist and biogeochemist.
 In 2010, Wolfe-Simon led a team that discovered GFAJ-1, an extremophile bacterium that they claimed was capable of substituting arsenic for a small percentage of its phosphorus to sustain its growth, thus advancing the remarkable possibility of non-RNA/DNA-based genetics.
-However, these conclusions were immediately debated and criticized in correspondence to the original journal of publication, and have since come to be widely disbelieved.
+However, these conclusions were immediately debated and criticized in correspondence to the original journal of publication, and were widely disbelieved by scientists.
 In 2012, two reports refuting the most significant aspects of the original results were published in the same journal in which the original findings had been previously published.
+On July 24, 2025, Science formally retracted the 2010 paper, citing expanded retraction criteria and concluding that the experiments did not support the paper's key conclusions; the study's authors objected to the decision.'

-Education and career
+Education and early career

 Wolfe-Simon did her undergraduate studies at Oberlin College and completed a Bachelor of Arts in Biology and Chemistry and a Bachelor of Music in Oboe Performance and Ethnomusicology at the Oberlin Conservatory of Music.
 She received her Doctor of Philosophy in oceanography from the Institute of Marine and Coastal Sciences at Rutgers University in 2006 with a dissertation titled The Role and Evolution of Superoxide Dismutases in Algae.
 Later Wolfe-Simon was a NASA research fellow in residence at the US Geological Survey and a member of the NASA Astrobiology Institute.
+In 2006 Wolfe-Simon was awarded a National Science Foundation Minority Postdoctoral Research Fellowship to support work done at Harvard University and Arizona State University.